chomp-it/Kahvi/README.md

 Hope you enjoyed.
 This is in active development so bugs are quite common.
 I am working to add new features and fix bugs when I can.

+Also see [Mojave](https://github.com/Centurion774477/Mojave), the library to turn localStorage into a psuedo-database.

 Cheers!